-This subarea encompasses the community of Ridgefield and surrounding landscape in northwest Clark County.
+This subarea encompasses the rapidly growing community of Ridgefield and surrounding landscape in northwest Clark County.
 Gee Creek originates on gently sloping topography along Interstate 5 and flows 10 miles through the city of Ridgefield.
 Lower sections of the creek enter the Ridgefield National Wildlife Refuge and join the Columbia near the mouth of the Lewis River at river mile 87.
 Flume Creek is a small tributary to Lake River whose headwaters are located west of I-5.
-The Creek enters Lake River at the southwest corner of the Ridgefield city limits immediately east of the River S Unit of the Ridgefield Refuge.
+The Creek enters Lake River near the southwest corner of the Ridgefield city limits immediately east of the River S Unit of the Ridgefield Refuge.
 The land area surrounding Flume Creek generally consists of farm, forest, and rural residential property.
-The lower sections of both Gee Creek and Flume Creek provide a variety of high-quality habitat for migratory waterfowl, neo-tropical migrant birds, sandhill cranes, great blue heron, and many other species.
+The lower sections of both Gee Creek and Flume Creek provide a variety of high-quality habitat for migratory waterfowl, neotropical migrant birds, sandhill cranes, great blue heron and many other species.
 The proximity of the refuge to these systems provides significant habitat benefits.
 The city of Ridgefield has identified Gee Creek as a top priority for trail and greenway uses.

 The city of Ridgefield manages 18-acre Abrams Park located on Gee Creek near downtown Ridgefield.
 The park provides an "anchor" for future expansion of a trail and greenway system.
-Clark County executed a grant agreement with the Washington Recreation and Conservation Office in 2013 to acquire 160 acres at the lower end of Flume Creek.
+In 2019, a pedestrian connection from downtown Ridgefield to the Ridgefield National Wildlife Refuge was completed.
+Clark County acquired the 150-acre Flume Creek property in 2015.
 The project supports over 30 state-designated priority habitats and species, and is one of only 20 sites in Clark County mapped by WDFW as a "Biodiversity Area and Corridor."
-Like Abrams Park, this pending acquisition could serve an "anchor" for future conservation actions within the Flume Creek Basin
+Like Abrams Park, this acquisition could serve an "anchor" for future conservation actions within the Flume Creek Basin

-Key priorities for the Gee Creek/Flume Creek subarea include the acquisition of a greenway system between Abrams Park and the Ridgefield Wildlife Refuge, as well as greenway preservation upstream of Abrams Park (both high priorities for the City of Ridgefield).
-A priority for the county is to successfully acquire the 160-acre project near the mouth of Flume Creek.
-The county should also explore opportunities for greenway and habitat conservation higher in the system, including preservation of feeding/resting areas for sandhill cranes and other migratory birds.
+Key priorities for the Gee Creek/Flume Creek subarea include the expansion of the greenway system between Carty Road and the Ridgefield National Wildlife Refuge, A priority for the county is to provide public access to the Flume Creek property and explore opportunities for greenway and habitat conservation higher in the system, including preservation of feeding/resting areas for sandhill cranes and other migratory birds.
 The Lake River/Lewis River water trail extends along the west boundary of this subarea and is a priority for Clark County, the city of Ridgefield and other partner agencies.
-Clark County should also explore opportunities to establish a farm preservation district within the Gee Creek and Flume Creek vicinity, consistent with this plan's goals and objectives.
+The Lewis and Clark Trail Concept Plan, published in April, 2020, identifies a number of potential pedestrian trail alignments for the Vancouver Lake to Ridgefield segment that are also high priorities.
+Clark County should also explore opportunities to establish a farm preservation district in the Gee Creek and Flume Creek vicinity, consistent with this plan's goals and objectives.